-WATCH NOW: One injured in large Cabell Street fire
+Watch Now: One injured in large Cabell Street fire

 One evacuee, Olivia Zuckero, sat in the grass with her cat, Morticia, who meowed from a carrier cradled in her lap.

-Zuckero said she still feels shaken, and she was glad the fire seemed to have been contained and there was no spread to the Lofts.
+Zuckero said she felt shaken, and she was glad the fire seemed to have been contained and there was no spread to the Lofts.

 At about 8:20 p.m., Reeves said the situation was under control.
-With the fire knocked-down, crews will begin to seek out hot spots inside.
-He anticipates the process will take a long time to ensure it is done in a “safe manner.”
+With the fire knocked down, crews would begin to seek out hot spots inside.
+He anticipated the process would take a long time to ensure it was done in a “safe manner.”

-He will begin cutting some of the first responders from the scene so they can be available for others calls as the night wears on.
+He was to begin cutting some of the first responders from the scene so they could be available for other calls as the night wore on.

-Residents of the neighboring apartments will not be able to reoccupy the building tonight, according to Reeves.
+Residents of the neighboring apartments would not be able to reoccupy the building Friday night, according to Reeves.

-In cutting power from the burning building, it was also cut from the Lofts, and he anticipates it will be off for 12 to 24 hours.
+In cutting power from the burning building, it was also cut from the Lofts, and he anticipated it would be off for 12 to 24 hours.

 As dark fell, residents loaded into cars, many with dogs and cats in tow, making arrangements for a place to stay for the night.